TIBCOSoftware/lmi-spotfire-ds/README.md

-# LMI Data Source for Spotfire
+# LMI Data Source for Spotfire®

 ## Description
 The LMI Data Source for Spotfire creates a new data source type that connects to an LMI instance.